openzipkin/brave/brave/README.md

 sender = OkHttpSender.create("http://127.0.0.1:9411/api/v1/spans");
 reporter = AsyncReporter.builder(sender).build();

-// Now, create a tracer with the service name you want to see in Zipkin. tracer = Tracer.newBuilder()
+// Create a tracing component with the service name you want to see in Zipkin. tracing = Tracing.newBuilder()
                  .localServiceName("my-service")
                  .reporter(reporter)
                  .build();

+// Tracing exposes objects you might need, most importantly the tracer tracer = tracing.tracer();

-// When all tracing tasks are complete, close the tracer and reporter
+// When all tracing tasks are complete, close the tracing component and reporter
-// This might be a shutdown hook for some users tracer.close();
+// This might be a shutdown hook for some users tracing.close();
 reporter.close();
 ```